denizilhan/portscan/README.md

 # OSINT port scanner

 Features:
-+Zero request from your machine to target
++Zero request from your machine to target\n
-+Possible to use as much thread as number of IP addresses +Threads splits IP addresses between them and scans at the same time

-+Can scan port ranges and single port
++Possible to use as much thread as number of IP addresses +Threads splits IP addresses between them and scans at the same time +Can scan port ranges and single port

 Usage: